If you need help with a hacked site, we offer professional website malware removal services and will protect and monitor

 Mary has a site that she really cares about called mycoolsite.com.
-She has learned how to monetize her blog through the use of ads which allows her to make her living.
+She has learned how to monetize her blog through the use of ads which allows her to make a living.
 She uses WordPress and always keep it updated.
 She also keeps her plugins updated, uses strong passwords, accesses the admin panel via SSL, and takes all the security recommendations very seriously.

 She uses a shared server and her host offers her unlimited domains.
 Over the years, she has taken advantage of this offering, adding a few sites here and there.
 One such site was mytestsite.com for trying new themes and plugins.

 It has been at least a year since she has touched one of her other sites – mytestsite.com hasn’t been updated and houses a plugin that has since been removed from the WordPress repository.
 Little does Mary know that it was removed from the repository for having a very serious security vulnerability.

 Part 1: The Bad Guys Came…

 Like in any story, the bad guys wasted no time in finding and exploiting this vulnerability.

 They had a list with millions of sites that they were scanning daily (based on Alexa).
 They found Mary’s mycoolsite.com (which was ranking very well) and tried to exploit it without success.
 They looked for any potential attack vector; things like the WP version, vulnerable plugins, weak passwords (making use of brute force and dictionary attacks).
 They used a slew of tools in their arsenal, nothing worked.
 She won that battle.

-The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local anti-viruses to set off alerts and are blocking her site.
+The next day, she wakes up to emails from her users complaining that mycoolsite.com is causing their local antiviruses to set off alerts and are blocking her website.
 The first thing she does is go to her site to see what’s going on.
 She is greeted with a scary warning, “This site may harm your computer“!

 “EEK!!
 What is going on?
 How did my site get hacked?
 I did everything right!!
 I followed all the recommendations!!!